(keep reading to learn what happened)

 Is Sam Jordan’s from Bar Rescue still open?

-Sam Jordan’s closed for good in November 2019, which was around three years after the Bar Rescue episode aired on TV.
+As you saw the bar on Bar Rescue, Sam Jordan’s closed for good in November 2019, which was around three years after the Bar Rescue episode aired on TV.

 The bar was initially listed for sale in May 2019, but the owners pulled it off the market after positive support from the local community.